Curbside Hotline: 503-823-7202

 1900 SW 4th Ave, Suite 7100, Portland, OR 97201

-On July 6, 2016, Portland City Council adopted an ordinance, including code language, which requires projects seeking a demolition permit of a house or duplex to fully deconstruct that structure if it was built in 1916 or earlier or is a designated historic resource.
-With Council’s unanimous approval of that ordinance, Portland became the first city in the country to ensure that valuable materials from our demolished houses and duplexes are salvaged for reuse instead of crushed and landfilled.
-The ordinance becomes effective on Oct.
+On July 6, 2016, Portland City Council adopted an ordinance, including code language, which requires certain projects seeking a demolition permit to be fully deconstructed as opposed to mechanically demolished.
+With Council’s unanimous approval of that ordinance, Portland became the first city in the country to ensure that valuable materials are salvaged for reuse instead of crushed and landfilled.
+The ordinance became effective on Oct.
 31, 2016.

 Adopted in July 2016 | Effective Oct.
 31, 2016 | Includes Exhibit A